With Teeth: Writing and recording

-Music and lyrics
+Composition and lyrics

-Before the album's release, Reznor described With Teeth as "more song-oriented" and "lean" than The Fragile (1999).
+Prior to its release, Reznor described With Teeth as "more song-oriented" and "lean" than The Fragile (1999).
 In reference to the album's sound, Reznor said he "tried to keep a lo-fi aesthetic running through it, a kind of carelessness."
 Moreover, he stated the music was less of a concept album, and more of "a collection of songs that are friends with each other, but don't have to rely on each other to make sense".

-With Teeth is considered as Reznor's most rock-centric album since the Broken EP and labeled as industrial rock, alternative rock, electronic rock, new wave and hard rock.
-The album's sound also draws inspirations from genres such as synth-pop, drum and bass, pop, electronica, ambient, trip hop and acid house.
+With Teeth is considered as Reznor's most rock-oriented record since Broken (1992), being labeled as industrial rock, alternative rock, electronic rock, new wave and hard rock.
+Its sound is influenced by 1980s synth-pop, which was seeing a resurgence in popularity from new wave revival bands.
+Trip hop and acid house beats are also present, with musicOMH concluding that With Teeth is "genre-less, but certainly not soul-less" by incorporating drum and bass, pop, electronica and ambient into Nine Inch Nails' industrial rock sound.

 The album's lyrics tackle Reznor's opinion of himself, his relationship with the world around him and his place in it, and his struggles with addiction.
 Although it dealt with these issues, Reznor was hopeful that it was still "disguised enough that [it was] not a terribly boring record about recovery and addiction".
-Reznor also drew influence from the September 11, 2001, attacks, which occurred shortly after his recovery.
+Reznor also drew influence from the September 11, 2001 attacks, which occurred shortly after his recovery.
 The album's first single, "The Hand That Feeds", was a direct example of the themes of protest and propagandist fear that helped influence the album.
 These influences became more prominent in his next album, Year Zero, and the alternate reality game that accompanied it.
 In a book about the earlier Nine Inch Nails album Pretty Hate Machine, author Daphne Carr noted that "All the Love in the World" was one of Nine Inch Nails' deeper songs noting the lyrics "Watching all the insects march along, seem to know just right where they belong, smears of face reflecting in the chrome, hiding in the crowd I'm all alone."